PandaHugMonster/php-simputils/README.md

 ### "dev-dev" Unstable version

-Additionally I've decided to have unstable version with much more recent updates that I need in a first row with unfinished and broken concepts.
+Additionally, I've decided to have unstable version with much more recent updates that I need in a first row with unfinished and broken concepts.

 Just keep in mind, it can completely break your code, unfinished concepts or